ngmysamuel/backtester/readme.md

 df.to_csv("MSFT.csv")
 ```

+### Important Caveats
+1. Slippage Model
+    - The multi factor slippage model only supports daily data
+    - If you have data of other intervals, you must update the parameters used by it in config.yaml
+    - If you do not wish the hassle, use the NoSlippage model

 ### Implementation Details
 1. Portfolio
     1. Value of positions are calculated using the closing price of each interval.